 - 1-week Adult Immersion Course: $990 (add credit card fee for this amount)*.
 Includes station accommodations, meals, course instruction, graduation certificate, registration with California Naturalist and website support.
 2016 Syllabus and schedule | Registration form.

 * Early registration price.
-For registrations occurring after 30 days prior to start date, there is an additional $50 fee.
+For registrations occurring after February 1, there is an additional $25 fee.

 For a small additional fee, four Continuing Education Units/Credits (CEUs) are available through UC Davis Extension to teachers and undergraduate students who successfully complete the course.